OpenEvalProject/evals/manuscripts/elife-81071/v2/manuscript.md

 ## Results

-## Reactivation during dopaminergic modulation induces LTP
+### Reactivation during dopaminergic modulation induces LTP

 To investigate the effect of burst reactivation of individual postsynaptic CA1 cells during dopaminergic modulation, we monitored the synaptic weights of afferent synapses that had previously undergone a spike timing-dependent synaptic priming protocol.
 For this, we used whole-cell recording of CA1 pyramidal neurons in mouse hippocampal slices (Figure 1A).
 To be able to distinguish between conventional LTP and reactivation-induced LTP, we used a priming protocol that induces synaptic depression (Andrade-Talavera et al., 2016).
 Single postsynaptic action potentials followed by presynaptic input stimulation (post-before-pre protocol, Δt = –20 ms) led to input-specific synaptic depression in the test pathway (t-LTD; 61% ± 11% vs 100%, t(9) = 3.7, p=0.005, n=10; Figure 1B and F).
 Application of DA alone, without resuming synaptic stimulation after this pairing protocol, did not affect the depression (53% ± 7% vs 100%, t(5) = 7.0, p=0.0009, n=6; Figure 1C and F blue trace).
 Strikingly, postsynaptic action potential bursts (5–6 APs) in the presence of DA, 10 min after the pairing protocol, triggered an immediate induction of synaptic potentiation (135% ± 14.9% vs 100%, t(8) = 2.4, p=0.044, n=9; Figure 1D and F red trace).
 Burst stimulation alone, in the absence of DA, did not prevent synaptic depression (72% ± 12% vs 100%, t(6) = 2.5, p=0.048, n=7; Figure 1E and F black trace).
 This result suggests that the pairing protocol sets an eligibility trace allowing activated synapses to be selectively altered minutes later by reactivation of the postsynaptic neuron in the presence of DA.
 To our knowledge, these are the longest-lasting synaptic eligibility traces reported in the brain.

 ![Figure 1.](https://cdn.elifesciences.org/articles/81071/elife-81071-fig1-v2.jpg)

 **Figure 1.:** (A), Schematic of the experimental paradigm (top) and setup (bottom).↓=6 action potential bursts; Whole-cell recording in CA1 stratum pyramidale; electrical stimulation electrodes in stratum radiatum.
 Plasticity was induced in one pathway (Paired pathway), and a second pathway was used for stability control and for confirmation of input specificity (Control pathway).
 Normalized EPSP slopes were averaged and plotted as a function of time.
 (B), Post-before pre-pairing protocol leads to input-specific synaptic depression.
 Pairing protocol (Δt = –20 ms) induces t-LTD (black trace) and does not affect synaptic weights in control pathway (gray trace).
 (C), DA application after a post-before-pre pairing protocol (Δt = –20 ms) does not prevent t-LTD (+DA –Burst, blue trace) and does not affect synaptic weights in control pathway (gray trace).
 (D), Application of DA together with action potential bursts of the postsynaptic cell (indicated by black arrow) induces synaptic potentiation after a post-before-pre pairing protocol (Δt = –20 ms) (+DA +Burst, red trace) and does not affect synaptic weights in control pathway (gray trace).
 (E), The same protocol, without application of DA, leads to synaptic depression (–DA +Burst, black trace) and does not affect synaptic weights in control pathway (gray trace).
 (F), Summary of results.
 All traces show an EPSP before (1) and 40 min after pairing (2).
-Plots show averages of normalized EPSP slopes ± SEM.Figure 1—source data 1.
+Plots show averages of normalized EPSP slopes ± SEM.

 We next investigated the requirements for setting the eligibility trace.
 First, we found that synaptic potentiation was indeed not observed without prior spike pairing (93% ± 8% vs 100%, t(6) = 0.84, p=0.43, n=7; Figure 2A).
 Induction of hippocampal t-LTD requires metabotropic glutamate receptors (mGluRs; Andrade-Talavera et al., 2016).
 To investigate whether LTD or mGluR signaling is required for burst-induced potentiation, we applied the mGluR antagonist MPEP throughout the recording.
 This blocked t-LTD (94% ± 6% vs 100%, t(6) = 0.95, p=0.38, n=7; Figure 2B and C, blue; vs control t-LTD 69% ± 7%, n=7; t(11.5) = 2.67, p=0.02; Figure 2B and C, black) but burst-induced potentiation was intact (131% ± 10% vs 100%, t(6) = 3.07, p=0.021, n=7; Figure 2B and C, red), suggesting that setting the eligibility trace by spike pairing is distinct from the signaling mechanism that mediates t-LTD.

 ![Figure 2.](https://cdn.elifesciences.org/articles/81071/elife-81071-fig2-v2.jpg)

 **Figure 2.:** (A), Application of DA and burst stimulation, but without pairing protocol, does not induce potentiation.
 (B), Post-before-pre pairing protocol (Δt = –20 ms) leads to synaptic depression (t-LTD) (black trace), which is blocked by MPEP (blue trace).
 MPEP does not block DA- and burst-induced potentiation (red trace).
 (C), Summary of results.
 (D), Application of AP5 during pairing blocks DA- and burst-induced potentiation.
 (E), Postsynaptic intracellular MK801 (iMK801) does not block t-LTD (blue trace) but blocks DA- and burst-induced potentiation (red trace).
 (F), Summary of results.
 All traces show an EPSP before (1) and 40 min after pairing (2).
-Plots show averages of normalized EPSP slopes ± SEM.Figure 2—source data 1.
+Plots show averages of normalized EPSP slopes ± SEM.

 Many forms of hippocampal plasticity require NMDA receptors (NMDARs; Shipton and Paulsen, 2014).
 We, therefore, asked if activation of NMDARs during the pairing protocol is required for the synaptic eligibility trace to be set.
 We found that application of the NMDAR antagonist d-AP5 during pairing (Δt = –20 ms) abolished both t-LTD and the subsequent burst-induced potentiation, resulting in no change of synaptic weights (100% ± 9% vs 100%, t(6) = 0.043, p=0.97, n=7; Figure 2D and F).
 We then investigated whether specifically postsynaptic NMDARs are required for the eligibility trace.
 Loading the postsynaptic cell with the NMDAR channel blocker MK801 through the recording pipette did not affect t-LTD (68% ± 7% vs 100%, t(5) = 4.77, p=0.005, n=6; Figure 2E and F) but completely abolished burst-induced potentiation, leaving synaptic depression instead (61% ± 10% vs 100%, t(6) = 3.85, p=0.0084, n=6; Figure 2E and F).
 These results show a double dissociation between t-LTD induced by mGluR and non-postsynaptic NMDAR signaling and the eligibility trace for reactivation-induced potentiation set by postsynaptic ionotropic NMDARs.